Why did you create Klaro?

 For bigger users we offer the ability to retain simplicity over time, even while teams grow and projects develop complex requirements.
 We also offer the ability to mirror and track work methods with very precise requirements, at a level that normally can only be provided by dedicated development, but without the associated cost of implementation.
 We offer respite for teams with no good software solutions who find themselves stuck somewhere between Excel and their ERP.
-This is exactly the scenario currently underway with the teams that Klaro serves at GSK.
+This is exactly the scenario currently underway with teams using Klaro Cards at major companies.

 What is the main difficulty you have at Klaro for the moment?

 I somewhat underestimated the effort required really to enter into the Klaro approach of doing things, and so this is something the team is actively working on and something that we will be addressing from multiple angles over the next weeks and months.